 represent senior managers.

-ALEHMs strength comes from universal membership by all 33 London boroughs.
-The main source of funding arises from the provision of joint services, training and subscription fee.
+ALEHMs strength comes from universal membership by all 33 London boroughs and Watford Borough Council.
+The main source of funding arises from subscription fee, fees for training courses and funding to deliver regional services for London.

 ALEHM’s unique position, our shared experience and professional skills has allowed us to deliver a number of successful projects for organisations including the Food Standards Agency, the Department of Health and London Boroughs.
 Our infrastructure is well placed to deliver your organisation’s projects in London.